Content Quick Navigation:

 - You can only choose the folder in which you are the owner, co-owner, or editor to create a File Request.

 - An external collaborator of a folder is not able to create a File Request even as a con-owner or editor.

 Step 5.
-If you want to customize your File Request, just click “Edit” and “Add a field” about the information which you want the recipient to upload.
+If you want to customize your File Request, just click "Edit" and "Add a field" about the information that you want the recipient to upload.

 - The recipient can upload a file to your File Request folder with a size from 5 GB to 32 GB according to your organization's settings.